crpietschmann/portfolio/_imports/_posts/2008-05-15-aspnet_create_ajax_server_controls_using_the_scriptcontrol_base_class.markdown

 <h3>Tips and Tricks</h3>

-<p>One trick that I've learned that proves useful when creating custom ScriptControls, is to create your own base class that inherits from ScriptControl and extends it to use some custom attributes to make adding ScriptReferences and ScriptDescriptors easier. </p>
+One trick that I've learned that proves useful when creating custom ScriptControls, is to create your own base class that inherits from ScriptControl and extends it to use some custom attributes to make adding ScriptReferences and ScriptDescriptors easier.

-<p>Here's what the final server-side code of the CustomScriptControl object would look like when using custom attributes to add the ScriptReferences and ScriptDescriptors:</p>
+Here's what the final server-side code of the CustomScriptControl object would look like when using custom attributes to add the ScriptReferences and ScriptDescriptors:

 <pre class="csharpcode">[ScriptReference(<span class="str">&quot;CustomScriptControl.CustomScriptControl.js&quot;</span>, <span class="str">&quot;CustomScriptControl&quot;</span>)]
 <span class="kwrd">public</span> <span class="kwrd">class</span> CustomScriptControl : ScriptControlBase